Christ is born! Let us rejoice!

 When you peer into the manger this Christmas, realize that before you is a glimpse of the tremendous love that God has for you and me, as evidenced through the Incarnation of His only-begotten Son.

-On behalf of the priests, deacon, sisters and staff that serve our parish, we wish you and your families a happy, holy Christmas and a blessed New Year!
+On behalf of the sisters and entire staff that serve our parish, we wish you and your families a happy, holy Christmas and a blessed New Year!
 May the love of God which took human form in the person of Jesus be honored and revered in every human person that we meet.

 Fr.
 Ed Namiotka